 In your yoga journey, there will probably come a time when you wonder just how some Sanskrit term applies to daily life or how the physical practice of asana relates to yoga's transformative powers.
-Fortunately, people have been writing books about yoga for thousands of years—and no matter what your question, someone probably has addressed it in writing somewhere.
+Fortunately, people have been writing yoga books for thousands of years—and no matter what your question, someone probably has addressed it in writing somewhere.

 Arriving at a coherent understanding of this rich and varied tradition takes time and contemplation.
 Books can become great friends and guides along the path.
 Many ancient texts are deserving of serious, scholarly study, of course, but there are also plenty of great reads worthy of curling up with on a winter's eve.
 Here, we've gathered a small library of titles we think provide a broader understanding of the practice and a deeper awareness of how yoga can transform your life.